intarchboard/draft-protocol-maintenance/draft-iab-protocol-maintenance.md

 specification.
 This is particularly true in early phases of system design, to which the robustness principle is best suited.

-As demonstrated by the IAB document "What Makes for a Successful Protocol?"
-{{?RFC5218}}, success or failure of a protocol depends far more on factors like usefulness than on technical excellence.
+As demonstrated by the IAB document "What Makes for a Successful Protocol?"&nbsp;{{?RFC5218}}, success or failure of a protocol depends far more on factors like usefulness than on technical excellence.
 Timely publication of protocol specifications, even with the potential for flaws, likely contributed significantly to the eventual success of the Internet.

 This premise that specifications will be imperfect is correct.
 However, ignoring